Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: The microscopic model

-\begin{lemma} The solution $\ueps$ of the microscopic model $\eqref{MicroscopicModel}$ fulfills the following a priori estimate \begin{linenomath*} \end{linenomath*} Especially, we obtain \begin{linenomath*} \end{linenomath*} \end{lemma} \begin{proof} We test the variational equation $\eqref{VariationalEquation}$ with $\ueps$ to obtain with the coercivity of $D^M$ \begin{linenomath*} \end{linenomath*} We only consider the boundary term on $N_{\epsilon}$ in more detail, since the other terms can be treated in a similar way.
-The Lipschitz-continuity of $h_{\epsilon}$ and the trace-inequality $\eqref{TraceInequality}$ imply for $\theta >0$ (remember $|N_{\epsilon}|\le C$) \begin{linenomath*} \end{linenomath*} For $\theta>0$ small enough the last term can be absorbed from the left-hand side in the inequality $\eqref{LemmaAprioriEstimatesInequality}$.
-Integration with respect to time and the Gronwall inequality implies the estimate for $\ueps$ in the norm of $L^2((0,T),\Heps))$.
-For the estimate of the time-derivative we just test equation $\eqref{VariationalEquation}$ with $\peps \in \Heps$ and $\|\peps\|_{\Heps} \le 1$.
-We skip the details.
 The last inequality in the Lemma follows from $\eqref{EstimateRestrictionTimeDerivativeChannels}$. \end{proof} To pass to the limit in the nonlinear terms of $\eqref{VariationalEquation}$, we need strong two-scale compactness results.
-Due to the critical scaling of the equation in the channels, we will see that the two-scale limit $u_0^M$ of $\uepsm$ is depending on a macroscopic variable $\x \in \Sigma$ and a microscopic variable $y \in Z^{\ast}$, see Theorem \ref{MainTheoremConvergenceChannels}.
+Due to the critical scaling of the equation in the channels, the two-scale limit $u_0^M$ of $\uepsm$ is depending on a macroscopic variable $\x \in \Sigma$ and a microscopic variable $y \in Z^{\ast}$, see Theorem \ref{MainTheoremConvergenceChannels}.
 Hence, usual compactness arguments, for example a direct application of the Aubin-Lions lemma, fail.
+More precisely, extending the functions $\uepsm$ to the whole thin layer $\oem$, such that the a priori estimates from Lemma \ref{LemmaAprioriEstimates} remain valid, and transform $\oem$ to the fixed domain $\Sigma \times (-1,1)$ will not give a uniform bound for the sequence of the gradient with respect to $\epsilon$ and therefore the Aubin-Lions lemma is not applicable.
 To overcome this problem we use the unfolding operator for thin layers and apply a Kolmogorov-type compactness result to the unfolded sequence.
 This argument is based on error estimates for the difference of discrete shifts of the microscopic solution.
 We introduce the following notation: